 IMPLEMENTATION TOOL RECOMMENDED ACTIONS CORRESPONDING LENS PROGRESS (UNDERWAY OR PLANNED) DEPARTMENT(S) INVOLVED FUNDING SOURCE(S) 1.
 Track development applications for proposed residential units by housing type, and industrial/commercial/institutional floorspace, by infrastructure servicing catchments.
 Keeping track of proposed development within infrastructure servicing catchments can help make informed decisions.
 2. Continue to advocate to the Ministry of Transportation and Infrastructure for active transportation upgrades on provincial highways.
 3. Share the findings of this report with K'ómok's First Nation to encourage conversation on future service and active transportation infrastructure.
-Infrastructure Housing Daily Needs Transportation Corporate Services Intovasl 4.
-Facilitate and encourage inter-jurisdictional and inter-departmental conversations regarding growth and development with the CVRD to become a more complete region.
-Complete Communities program has established Development Services Financial Services Internal Coordination / External Collaboration 5.
+Corporate Services Internal program has establish Complete Communities program has established Development Services Financial Services Coordination / External Collaboration 5.
 Recent revisions to legislation allow for the City to finance their portion of highway facilities that are cost shared between the province and the City.
 Initiate discussions with MoTI prior to the next DCC review to advance DCC projects on MoTI roads.
 Initiate discussions in the short-term for inclusion in future DCC review (2030).
-(CONNECTION - DEVELOPMENT COST CHARGE BYLAW / AMENITY COST CHARGE BYLAW IMPLEMENTATION TOOL) internal collaboration processes.
-External collaboration is reviewed on a case by case basis.
-Recreation, Culture, Staff Time 6.
+(CONNECTION - DEVELOPMENT COST CHARGE BYLAW / AMENITY COST CHARGE BYLAW IMPLEMENTATION TOOL) Housing Daily Needs Transportation External collaboration is reviewed on a case by case basis.
+Ra a S Infrastructure and Environmental Engineering Recreation, Culture, Staff Time 6.
 Work with senior levels of government and community stakeholders to identify new and innovative approaches to funding infrastructure and facility improvements related to growth. and Community Services 7.
 Continue partnership with the Island Rail Corridor Foundation and the Province to discuss additional access points and further improvements to the Rotary Trail.
 Senior Staff Leadership Team 8.
 Seek partnerships and agreements with local NGOs to deliver arts, culture, and recreational amenities and services.
 9. Establish an agreement with BC Transit to alert the City when a bus stop achieves the threshold criteria for the City to permit up to 6 units on SSMUH lots as per Local Government criteria.